tmothykhalayi/PORTFOLIO/README.md

 Social Media Links: Update the social media links in the Home section with your own URLs (LinkedIn, GitHub, Twitter, etc.).
 About Section: Modify the text in the "About" section to provide more details about yourself.
 Contributions
 Feel free to fork the repository and submit pull requests for improvements.
-Contributions are welcome!